needle-mirror/com.unity.recorder/Documentation~/RecordingAccumulation.md

 You must disable (deselect) all other recorders before starting a recorder with Accumulation.
 Likewise, you must disable recorders with Accumulation before starting other recorders.

+>[!NOTE]
->**Note:** Ensure that there are no Recorder Clips in the timeline that are active at the same time as the recorder with Accumulation.
+>Ensure that there are no Recorder Clips in Timeline that are active at the same time as the recorder with Accumulation.

 ### Timeline Recorder Clips